This spring pasta with crispy prosciutto, peas, mushrooms, and parmesan will become one of your new favorite pasta recipes!

 - freshly grated parmesan to taste

-In the same skillet, melt the butter and cook shallots until wilted and fragrant.
+- In the same skillet, melt the butter and cook shallots until wilted and fragrant.
 Add mushrooms and cook until they release their juices.
 Add sherry and cook until reduced slightly, add Worcestershire sauce, garlic, heavy cream and parsley.
-Turn off flame and set aside.
+Turn off the flame and set it aside.

 Nutrition Information:Yield: 6 Serving Size: 1